 On one issue after another, American speakers for Haiti cleverly echo “talking points” that are meant to enable neo-colonial policies.
 Their work is more insidious than that of the mainstream press, which is limited in its capacity to editorialize.
 In the hands of the colonialists of the mind, disinformation becomes a lethal candy: a cyanide pill coated with leftist-sounding sugar, much of it collected from the less visible publications of unacknowledged writers.

-Consider for example the recent Truthout article titled “Disaster Capitalism in New Orleans and Haiti”, in which Beverly Bell, who directs several NGOs and sits on Truthout’s board of trustees, promoted two current mainstream “talking points” about Haiti:
+Consider for example the Truthout article titled “Disaster Capitalism in New Orleans and Haiti”, in which Beverly Bell, who directs several non-governmental organizations (NGO) and sits on Truthout’s board of trustees, promoted two current mainstream talking points about Haiti:

 1. Expect a massive resurgence of cholera due to tropical storm Isaac.